 The body parts and the sense organs become strong

-disappearance of grey hairs will be obtained by persons who becomes habituated to nasal medication.
+Disappearance of grey hairs will be obtained by persons who become habituated to nasal medication.
 39

 Thus ends the chapter Nasya Vidhi- the twentieth in suthrasthana of Astangahrdaya Samhita.